neondatabase/website/content/docs/extensions/hnsw.md

 Neon's `hnsw` extension is based on the [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw.git) implementation of the HSNW algorithm, presented in the article [Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors](https://openaccess.thecvf.com/content_ECCV_2018/html/Dmitry_Baranchuk_Revisiting_the_Inverted_ECCV_2018_paper.html).

 <Admonition type="note">
 The `pg_vector` extension, also supported by Neon, is another option for vector similarity search.
-For information on which index to choose, refer to the [Comparing pgvector and hnsw](#comparing-hnsw-to-pg_vector) section.
+For information on which index to choose, refer to the [Comparing the hnsw extension to pg_vector](#comparing-the-hnsw-extension-to-pg_vector) section.
 </Admonition>

-## How HNSW Search works
+## How HNSW search works

 The search process begins at the topmost layer of the HNSW graph.
 The starting point is usually a node that has been pre-selected as a good general starting point for searches.